bsmAnalysis/BSMHiggs_fwk/test/haa4b/computeLimit/README.md

-## Test limit for one A mass point
+## Instructions for running limits and making plots and tables

-> source TestLimit.sh
+Updated 2021-11-30

 where :
 * m = A mass point